 Bingham County voters deserve a state representative who will listen to them and vote for bills that will help Bingham County families.

-Please vote for Travis Oler and against Julianne Young in the 2022 election for Bingham County’s Idaho State Representative for Seat 31B.
+Please vote for Travis Oler and against Julianne Young in the 2022 election for Bingham County's and Butte County's Idaho State Representative for Seat 30B.

 For more information, please read or view: